VitoCammarata/VitoCammarata/README.md

 I'm a software developer who loves turning ideas into functional code.
 My real passion is building tools that solve real-world problems and make people's lives easier.

-I have recently started my Master's Degree in **Artificial Intelligence and Cybersecurity** at the [Kore University of Enna](https://uke.it/en/homepage-it).
-My goal is to explore how these disciplines can help me build software that is not only more efficient but also smarter and more secure 🎯.
+Currently, I'm pursuing a Master's Degree in Artificial Intelligence and Cybersecurity at Kore University of Enna.
+My journey is focused on the intersection of robust software engineering and intelligent systems, aiming to build software that is not only efficient but also smarter and more secure 🎯.

 ---

-### 🌱 I'm Currently Learning
+### 🌱 Focus & Learning

-*   📚 Through my studies, I'm diving deeper into the core concepts of **cybersecurity** and **machine learning**.
+Machine Learning & Deep Learning: Diving deep into neural architectures, temporal modeling, and pattern recognition.

+Cybersecurity: Exploring defensive strategies and secure software development life cycles.

-*   💻 I'm constantly refining my skills in software architecture and design patterns to build more robust and maintainable applications.
+Software Architecture: Constantly refining my skills in design patterns to build robust, maintainable, and scalable applications.

 ---